HauptSec/OSCP-Prep/Scripts/README.md

 # Scripts

-- Update with more info on scripts folder
+- Update with more info on scripts